mkowiel/nucleic-acid-validation/README.md

 # Output format

-The validation of nucleotides bonds and angles are stored in a `.csv` format.
+The validation results for nucleotide bonds and angles are stored in a `.csv` format.

 - **type**: `bond`, `angle`, `torsion` or `pseudorotation`
 - **pdbcode**: pdbcode extracted from the file name